ventus-ag/docs/_docs/tutorials/kubeflow.md

   - Apply new manifests to the kubernetes cluster:
 <br />    `kfctl apply all -V`

-3) Run next command to test that you have access to the cluster and all pods are running:
+3) Run next command to check that all pods are running:
 <br />`kubectl get pods --all-namespaces`

 ![](../../assets/img/tutorials/tekton-pipelines/verify_2.png)